AwkwardTurtle42/AwkwardTurtle42.github.io/Bestiary.md

 3 Grit, d4 STR, d8 DEX, d6 WIL, Peck (d6), sets cloth smoldering on Direct Damage.

-* Constantly ornery and aggressive.
+* Perpetually smoldering, ornery, and aggressive goose.
 * When killed, releases a d8 blast of flame.
 * Popular with travelers as its death flare cooks its meat perfectly.